Tracyee/leetcode-practice/leetcode/236. Lowest Common Ancestor of a Binary Tree/thoughts.md

 # Lowest Common Ancestor of a Binary Tree

+The *trick*:
 > Define the LCA of a Binary Tree to be `p` when only one of the children (`p`) is found in the tree.
 > Define the LCA of a Binary Tree to be `null` when neither `p` nor `q` is found in the tree.

 ## Base case

+It's natural to do induction on the height of the tree.
+Let's give it a try.

-Height of the BT is 1
+**Base case**: height of the BT is 1

 e.g.